MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-install-scanner.md

     - Scroll down the page, and under **Policy enforcement**, select **Off**.

     Save your changes when you're done.
-This scan will look for all known sensitive information types, and doesn't require you to configure any labels or policy settings.
+This basic scan configuration will scan for all known sensitive information types, and doesn't require you to configure any labels or policy settings.

 1. Close your content scan job details pane, and return to the :::image type="icon" source="media/i-content-scan-jobs.png" border="false":::  **Content scan jobs** grid.